dustinpfister/blog_posts/_posts/canvas-example-button-layout.md

 };
 ```

-## 3 - Now for a basic example of a canvas button in action
+## 3 - Now for a basic example of a canvas button layout in action

-Now to pull everything topographer with html and a main.js file that will work as a basic example of this in action.
+Now to pull everything together with html and a main.js file that will work as a basic example of this canvas button layout example in action.
+To keep things very basic I will just be creating an example that creates a button that is used to step a variable by one on each click.

 ```html
 <html>